hewiefreeman/GopherGameServer/README.md

    - Friending

 # Contributions
 Contributions are open and welcomed!
 Help is needed for everything from documentation, cleaning up code, performance enhancements, client APIs and more.
-Show your support by starring or following the project!
+Don't forget to show your support by starring or following the project!

 Please read the following articles before submitting any contributions or filing an Issue: